-7.1.4.1 Controlling the Playback Position in the Pattern on Your Controller
+7.1.4.1 Controlling the Playback Position in the Pattern on the MASCHINE MK2 Controller

-You can also control the playback position from your controller via the Locate buttons as described in section \uparrow 13.1.4, Jumping to Another Playback Position in Your Project.
+You can also control the playback position from your controller via the Control encoder or the Locate buttons as described in section ↑13.1.4, Jumping to Another Playback Position in Your Project.
 As a reminder:

-Press the Locate buttons (showing left/right arrows) in the TRANSPORT section to jump to the previous/next Pattern Grid division.
-Hold SHIFT while pressing the Locate buttons to jump to the previous/next step instead.
+► Turn the Control encoder or press the Locate buttons (in the TRANSPORT section) to jump to the previous/next Pattern Grid division.
+Hold SHIFT while turning the Control encoder (or pressing the Locate buttons) to jump to the previous/next step instead.